-The Secretary of the Vermont Agency of Natural Resources (hereinafter referred to as "the Secretary") received a renewal application for the permit to discharge into the designated receiving water from the above-named applicant on June 24, 2009.
-The facility's previous permit was issued on October 18, 2004 with an effective date of January 1, 2005.
-The previous permit (hereinafter referred to as the "current permit") has been administratively continued, pursuant to 3 V.S.A. § 814, as the applicant filed a complete application for permit reissuance within the prescribed time period as per the Vermont Water Pollution Control Permit Regulations Section 13.5(b).
+The Secretary of the Vermont Agency of Natural Resources (hereinafter referred to as the "Secretary") received a renewal application for the permit to discharge into the designated receiving water from the above-named applicant on July 9, 2013.
+The facility's previous permit was issued on February 27, 2009.
+The previous permit (hereafter referred to as the "current permit") has been administratively continued, pursuant to 3 V.S.A. § 814, as the applicant filed a complete application for permit reissuance within the prescribed time period per the Vermont Water Pollution Control Permit Regulations (VWPCPR) § 13.5(b).
 At this time, the Secretary has made a tentative decision to reissue the discharge permit.